prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - so we must allocate a new `lwb`...

-    - and issue the "open" one to disk
+- so we must allocate a new `lwb`, and issue the "open" one to disk

 - The newly allocated `lwb` becomes the new "open" lwb

 ---